 12. Book an excursion

 There are many different types of excursions to choose from on Ocean Cay MSC Marine Reserve.
-Some of the popular excursions inclue snorkeling at a shipwreck located a mile off the coast, climbing the lighthouse, star gazing at night on the helicopter pad, jet skiing, stand up paddleboarding, and deep-sea fishing.
+Some of the most popular ones include snorkeling at a shipwreck located a mile off the coast, climbing the lighthouse, stargazing at night on the helicopter pad, jet skiing, stand up paddle boarding, and deep-sea fishing.